michaelwolz/ChessML/README.md

 ## Board Localization

-The localization of the chessboard is based on the same core idea as the localization of sudoku fields tutorial by Nesh Patel [[1]] with a few adaptions and alterations.
+The localization of the chessboard is based on the same core idea as in the tutorial by Nesh Patel \[[1]\] towards the localization of sudoku fields with a few adaptions and alterations.
 The process breaks down to 9 parts:

 <p align="center">
   <img src="misc/images/animation.gif" alt="Animation">